Bento007/CodeReleaseTest/README.md

 If we would like to generate release notes here is my first steps solution:
 1. use conventionalcommit message :white_check_mark:
 1. setup commitizen for whichever data portal
-1. whenever we do a release to prod run cz bump --changelog .
+1. whenever we do a release to prod make a branch, run cz bump --changelog .
 This will tag the current branch with a new version based on the commits since the last tag.
+Then open a PR for that branch.